So, About That Person Who Vandalized JD Vance's Ohio Home...

 Seth Wolfe, another parent, added, "When families like ours get stuck in the middle of these situations and we're going against a school district like Loudoun County with billion-dollar budgets, it's really hard for us to do anything by ourselves, so all the help we can get, we look at as a blessing."

-Reporter Nick Minock said he reached out to LCPS about the DOJ suit and has not heard back from the district yet.
+Reporter Nick Minock said he contacted LCPS about the DOJ suit and has not yet heard back from the district.

 Editor’s Note: Every single day, here at Townhall, we will stand up and FIGHT, FIGHT, FIGHT against the radical left and deliver the conservative reporting our readers deserve.